 This piece follows Revisiting the Jataka Morals – 1 posted in May on the Buddha Day.
-Before moving on to start with it, I like to briefly delve into three of the stories (18, 19, 50) presented in that piece (and 77 in this piece) – where the compassionate Buddha (563 – 483 BCE) has drawn attention to the cruelty of ritualistic sacrifice of animals to please gods and goddesses.
+Before moving on to start with it, I like to briefly delve into three of the stories (18, 19, 50) presented in that piece (and 77 in this piece) – where the compassionate Buddha - The Tathagata (563 – 483 BCE) has drawn attention to the cruelty of ritualistic sacrifice of animals to please gods and goddesses.
 His teaching says to refrain from such practices of volitional killing – by respecting the rights to live by all creatures.
 Such repeated references indicate that the practice was common in greater India Sanatana Dharma (came to be known as Hinduism at later times), for that matter in most Shamanic and other ancient religious practices.
 The post-Buddha Hinduism has abandoned the practice, although some pockets of sacrificial rituals continue to occur in isolated rural areas.

 Among the stories summarized in this piece, perhaps the following seven stand out in terms of their exclusive references to individual perfection – and to good social interactions and governance: (1) 66 and 251, a ruler is required to provide four basic necessities to subjects; (2) 68 and 237, interconnectedness of all; (3) 70, conquering oneself is the key to practice, and live in the abode of the Four Sublimities; (4) 72, the ten perfections that define a great human being; (5) 84, the six ways to become worthy; (6) 95, the ten rules of good governance; and (7) 99 and 101, the difficulty of understanding Sunyata or Emptiness.
 The last one was difficult to understand during ancient times – as it is now.
 Emptiness is meaningful in the context of space or spacetime – of the spacetime of mind, body, social interactions and the universe – saying that the dynamics of spacetime are empty of something – something definitive.
 Because what is space is meaningless without form, and vice versa.